-40. A young age at the start of childbearing is often a reflection of a young age at marriage and union formation.
-Marriage at a young age remains common in Africa, with one in five women aged 15 to 19 years married or in a union (see figure XIV).
-Since 1990, all major areas have experienced declines in the proportion of adolescents who are married or in a union, with the exception of Latin America and the Caribbean, where the prevalence of early marriage and union formation has remained virtually unchanged over the past two decades.
+40. A young age at the start of childbearing is often a reflection of an early age at marriage and union formation.
+As figure 13 shows, marriage at a young age remains common in Africa, with one in five women aged 15 to 19 years married or in a union.
+Since 1990, all major areas have experienced declines in the proportion of adolescents who were married or in a union, with the exception of Latin America and the Caribbean where the prevalence of early marriage and union formation has remained virtually unchanged over the past two decades.
 Governmental efforts to eliminate child marriage (typically defined as marriage before age 18) and to increase girls' educational attainment will help make childbearing and union formation even less common in adolescence, contributing to progress in health and gender equality and women's empowerment.